Where to Invest in Real Estate in 2025: Roots, EquityMultiple, Concreit, and Gatsby Investment

 Roots

 Roots allows you to invest with a $100 minimum, making it highly accessible.
 With no assets under management fees, Roots has a low fee structure.
 Roots only charges a $5 transaction fee per investment but drops to a $3 transaction fee for recurring investments.
-Early withdrawals within the first year incur a 6% fee, but after one year, there are no fees for withdrawals.
+With Roots+, there are no transaction fees, so more of your money goes to work.
+Early withdrawals within the first year incur an 8% fee, but after one year, there are no fees for withdrawals.

-Historically, Roots has provided quarterly distributions of profits to investors, giving them the option to reinvest or cash out.
+Roots has historically distributed profits to investors every quarter, giving them the option to reinvest or cash out.
 Liquidity is available quarterly, allowing investors to withdraw up to $100,000.

 Concreit

-Investors can withdraw from the Concreit fund monthly however, any shares liquidated within the first year will incur a 20% penalty.
-Once shares are liquidated, the funds must then settle before they can be withdrawn, and withdrawals within the first 60 days are subject to a hold period.
+Investors can withdraw from the Concreit Cash Flow Fund on a monthly basis; however, if any shares are liquidated within the first year of investment, a 20% penalty will be applied to all dividends earned on those shares up to the withdrawal date.
+Once shares are liquidated, the funds must then settle before they can be withdrawn.

 EquityMultiple